 Choose your popcorn pan wisely

-- It needs ample room when the popping begins.
+- It has ample room when the popping begins.

-- It needs a wide base to allow for a single layer of kernels.
+- It has a wide enough base to allow for a single layer of kernels.

-- It needs to be a good conductor of heat.
+- It has to be a good conductor of heat.

 I find my non-stick dutch oven works best for making popcorn.